Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Force-Imposed Peristalsis at Low Reynolds Number

 \subsection{Dimensional Formulation}

 We will concern ourselves only with an incompressible fluid at low Reynolds number under the lubrication approximation.
-Since the radial velocity is always small, the pressure is only a function of the axial coordinate $x$, and the velocity profile remains parabolic.
-Thus, it is sufficient to work only in terms of the flow $Q(x,t)$, since the axial velocity $u_x(x,r,t)$ can be recovered by using the following relations.
+Since the radial velocity is always small, the pressure is only a function of the axial coordinate $x$, and the velocity profile is assumed to remain parabolic.
+Thus, it is sufficient to work only in terms of the flow $Q(x,t)$, since the axial velocity $u_x(x,r,t)$ can be recovered by using the following relations:

-Here, $R(x,t)$ is the radius of the tube.
+Here, $R(x,t)$ is the radius of the tube, and $r$ is the distance from the midline of the vessel.
 Under our approximations, the equations governing mass continuity and momentum conservation reduce to

-Finally, we have a linear elasticity equation that couples the pressure to the radius.
-In general, this will involve terms that depend on the spatial derivatives of the radius, but at long wavelengths, the forces should be dominated by stretching of the form

-where $E$ is the Young's modulus, $h$ is the thickness of the tube, and $\nu$ is the Poisson's ratio \citep{Timoshenko_1959, Takagi_Balmforth_2011}.
-Consequences of adding a small bending term will be discussed in the appendix. $P_{\text{ext}}$ is a periodic function with mean zero and characteristic amplitude $P_a$.
-Throughout most of the paper, we use $P_{\text{ext}}(x,t) = P_a \cos (2\pi (x-vt)/\lambda )$ for numerical results, but the analytical results hold for any force that takes the form of a wave.